sourcegraph/jetbrains/CONTRIBUTING.md

 ## Publishing a new stable version

 This workflow is not automated yet.
 Our goal is to publish stable releases by promoting nightly releases that have been manually tested.
-What we're missing is a script to download the zip file of an nightly release, correct the version to be non-nightly and then upload it to the JetBrains Marketplace.
+What we're missing is a script to download the zip file of a nightly release, correct the version to be non-nightly and then upload it to the JetBrains Marketplace.

 ## Enabling web view debugging